cncf/tag-contributor-strategy/website/content/resources/newsletters/2023-09-20-ProjectNewsletter.md

 ## 📝Updates from the Blog
 Guest writer Riaan Kleinhans shares a story of a journey that starts with a memorable road trip and leads to valuable insights for the open source community.
 "Navigating Success: The Power of Roadmaps in Open Source Projects."
-[Link](https://www.cncf.io/blog/2023/09/14/navigating-success-the-power-of-roadmaps-in-open-source-projects/?utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz--bymN3kW8AUE2ueJ3jU-U2d6HDZKJT1zrnR37Hyz1NyatHC4jXNcYL95fa4ffPL3swNB87)
+[Link](https://www.cncf.io/blog/2023/09/14/navigating-success-the-power-of-roadmaps-in-open-source-projects/)

 Congratulations to all the mentees who have completed the second term of the 2023 CNCF LFX mentoring program, and thank you to all the maintainers and mentors who participated!
-“36 CNCF term 2 LFX mentees have successfully completed the program.”
-[Link](https://www.cncf.io/blog/2023/09/12/36-cncf-term-2-lfx-mentees-have-successfully-completed-the-program/?utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz--bymN3kW8AUE2ueJ3jU-U2d6HDZKJT1zrnR37Hyz1NyatHC4jXNcYL95fa4ffPL3swNB87)
+"36 CNCF term 2 LFX mentees have successfully completed the program."
+[Link](https://www.cncf.io/blog/2023/09/12/36-cncf-term-2-lfx-mentees-have-successfully-completed-the-program/)

-Term 3 is underway, and we are planning our next intake early next year [Link](https://github.com/cncf/mentoring/tree/main/programs/lfx-mentorship/2024/01-Mar-May?utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz--bymN3kW8AUE2ueJ3jU-U2d6HDZKJT1zrnR37Hyz1NyatHC4jXNcYL95fa4ffPL3swNB87).
+Term 3 is underway, and we are planning our next intake early next year [Link](https://github.com/cncf/mentoring/tree/main/programs/lfx-mentorship/2024/01-Mar-May).

 ## 🔐Security Slam